Century-old Dubuque courthouse statues being refurbished

 - Symptoms from stopping antidepressants are largely a mystery

+“It’s part and parcel of the whole ambiance that’s generated by this building in downtown Dubuque,” Soeder said.
+“It’s one of the major features of the courthouse.”

+Soeder estimates repairs will cost about $125,000.
+Since the work wasn’t originally budgeted in the project, the county is working with Heritage Works to raise funds for the repairs.

-Giese General Manager Dan Leibfried says the statues are expected to be re-installed this summer.
+The statues are expected to be re-installed this summer, Leibfried said.

 Information from: Telegraph Herald, http://www.thonline.com